jescarri/open-nipper/README.md

 - **Proven WhatsApp stack:** Uses [Wuzapi](https://github.com/asternic/wuzapi) for WhatsApp; the gateway is decoupled from the messaging network.
 - **Sandboxed agent:** With sandbox enabled, the agent runs in containers; you can drop all capabilities if you want.
 - **Container and sandbox:** The agent can run in a container; enabling the sandbox requires mounting the container runtime socket.
 Kubernetes pod sandbox is in the works.
+- **Support for Speech Recognition:** The agent can recognize speech and use it as a prompt, voice cloning and responses are next.

 ## Architecture